joaquim-verges/Helium/README.md

 ## Implementation

-Helium follows the MVP pattern described above.
-The provided bases classes save development time and keep code clean and organized.
+The following bases classes are the building blocks for any components in your app:

 ### BaseRepository